-Warning: Setting this option to false is strongly discouraged when intending to update platform information.
-A false setting is typically only valid for minor corrections to SMBIOS values on legacy Apple hardware.
-In all other cases, setting Automatic to false may lead to hard-to-debug errors resulting from inconsistent or invalid settings.
+Warning: It is strongly discouraged to set this option to false when intending to update platform information.
+The only reason to do so is if making minor corrections to SMBIOS values on legacy Apple hardware.
+In all other cases setting Automatic to false may lead to hard to debug errors, due to inconsistent or invalid settings.